electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/presensefront/_index.md

 ---
-title: Audi pre sense front / Audi pre sense city
+title: Audi e-tron Audi pre sense front
 linktitle: Pre sense front
-description: Audi pre sense front and Audi pre sense city utilize the data of radar sensors and/or the front camera, depending on the car model, to compute the probability of a collision.
+description:  Audi e-tron is equipped wioth Audi pre sense front.
+Audi pre sense front utilize the data of radar sensors and/or the front camera, depending on the car model, to compute the probability of a collision.
 Within the limitations of the system, it warns of collision threats and initiates braking at specific vehicle speeds.
 weight: 1
 ---